kudobuilder/kudo.dev/content/docs/developing-operators.md

 ```

 Let's look at these parameters:
-* the `backupFile` parameter provides a default value, so a user does not need to specify anything unless they want to change that value.
+* The `backupFile` parameter provides a default value, so a user does not need to specify anything unless they want to change that value.
 * The `optionalParam` is explicitly not required, so even though it doesn't come with a default value, not providing a value for this parameter won't fail the installation.
 * The `requiredParam` is required but does not provide a default value.
 For such parameters, users are expected to provide a value for `kubectl kudo install youroperator -p requiredParam=value`.
 * The `password` parameter exposes one more feature of `params.yaml`: you can `trigger` specific plans when changing a parameter.

 ### Triggers

 `trigger` is an optional field which points to an existing plan in `operator.yaml`.
 When you update a parameter after an instance has been installed, the plan specified gets triggered as a result of your change.
-In other words, this plan will apply the parameter change to your kubernetes objects.
+In other words, this plan will apply the parameter change to your Kubernetes objects.
 If no trigger is specified, the `update` plan will be triggered by default.
-If no `update plan exists for this operator, the `deploy` plan is run.
+If no `update` plan exists for this operator, the `deploy` plan is run.

 ## Templates

 Everything that is placed into the templates folder is treated as a template and passed on to the KUDO controller for rendering.
 KUDO uses the [Sprig template library](https://godoc.org/github.com/Masterminds/sprig) for server side templates rendering during installation.
 Thanks to Sprig you can use tens of different functions inside your templates.
 Some of them are inherited from [go templates](https://godoc.org/text/template), some of them are defined by [Sprig](https://godoc.org/github.com/Masterminds/sprig) itself.
 See their documentation for reference.

-### Variables provided by KUDO
+### Variables Provided by KUDO

 - `.OperatorName` - name of the operator the template belongs to
-- `.Name` - name of the instance to which kubernetes objects created from this template will belong to
+- `.Name` - name of the instance to which Kubernetes objects created from this template will belong to
 - `.Namespace` - namespace in which instances are created
 - `.Params` - an object containing the list of parameters you defined in `params.yaml` with values you specified, or provided via overrides during installation